carlosperate/vscode-uf2-editor/CONTRIBUTING.md

-# Contributing to Visual Studio Code UF2 Editor
+# Contributing to VS Code UF2 Editor

 There are many ways to contribute to the Visual Studio Code UF2 Editor project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.